How to Grow a Flower Container Garden for Beginners

 A filler plant is a flowering plant or foliage that compliments the thriller but doesn’t overwhelm it.

-These plants will add color and mass overall and are a textural and colorful contrast.
+These plants will add color and mass overall, creating a textural and colorful contrast.
 They tend to have smaller leaves and flowers.
 Their purpose is to fill the container arrangement throughout the season.

-Try to use fillers that are between 1/3-2/3 the size of the thriller plant and that contrast in color, texture, and shape.
+Try to use fillers between 1/3-2/3 the size of the thriller plant and that contrast in color, texture, and shape.

 Filler options include: